 International Institute of Earthquake Prediction

 Theory and Mathematical Geophysics

 Russian Academy of Sciences

-Warshavskoye sh.
-79, kor.
-2, Moscow 117556
+Profsoyuznaya str.
+84/32, Moscow 117997

 Russian Federation

 www.mitp.ru

-Programs EARTH and EARTH-3: destination and possibilities
+Program EARTH: destination and possibilities

-Programs EARTH and EARTH-3 are destined for the numerical simulation of block structure dynamics and seismicity with two-dimensional and three-dimensional movements of blocks, respectively.
+Program EARTH is destined for the numerical simulation of block structure dynamics and seismicity with two-dimensional movements of blocks (2D model).
 A block structure is a part of lithosphere's layer between two horizontal planes consisting of absolutely rigid blocks.
 The blocks are separated by infinitely thin plane faults and interact between themselves along the faults and with the underlying medium along the lower plane.
 The interaction is viscous-elastic.
 The movement of the blocks is a consequence of prescribed motion of boundaries of the block structure and the underlying medium.
 If for some part of a fault plane the stress exceeds a certain level during simulation then a stress-drop ("a failure") occurs.
 The failures are considered as earthquakes.
 A synthetic earthquake catalog is produced as a result of the numerical simulation.